 Surface water would drain within the curtilage to individual surface water soakaways, whilst foul drainage would drain to the public sewer.
-This arrangement is in keeping with that of the wider development and would be in accordance with the requirements of policies EP12.
+This arrangement is in keeping with that of the wider development and would be in accordance with the requirements of policy EP12 Management and Enhancement of the Water Environment.